Leopoldo Girelli

-Leopoldo Girelli (born 13 March 1953) is an Italian prelate of the Catholic Church who serves as the apostolic nuncio to India and to Nepal.
-He was nuncio to Israel and to Cyprus as well as apostolic delegate to Jerusalem and Palestine from 2017 to 2021.
-He has worked in the diplomatic service of the Holy See since 1987 and previously served as nuncio to Indonesia, East Timor and Singapore.
+Leopoldo Girelli (born 13 March 1953) is an Italian prelate of the Catholic Church who serves as the apostolic nuncio to India and Nepal.
+He was nuncio to Israel and Cyprus as well as apostolic delegate to Jerusalem and Palestine from 2017 to 2021.
+He has worked in the diplomatic service of the Holy See since 1987 and previously served as nuncio to Indonesia, East Timor, and Singapore.

 Biography

 Girelli was born in Predore, Province of Bergamo, Italy, on 13 March 1953.

 He was ordained a priest on 17 June 1978 and incardinated in the diocese of Bergamo.
 He graduated in theology.
-To prepare for the diplomatic service, he completed the course of study at the Pontifical Ecclesiastical Academy in 1984.
+To prepare for the diplomatic service, he completed a course of study at the Pontifical Ecclesiastical Academy in 1984.

+Diplomatic career

-He entered the diplomatic service of the Holy See on 13 July 1987 and worked in the papal diplomatic missions in Cameroon and New Zealand and at the Section for General Affairs of the Secretariat of State, and finally in the Apostolic Nunciature to the United States where he held the rank of Counsellor.
+He entered the diplomatic service of the Holy See on 13 July 1987 and worked in the papal diplomatic missions in Cameroon and New Zealand at the Section for General Affairs of the Secretariat of State, and finally in the Apostolic Nunciature to the United States where he held the rank of Counsellor.

-On 13 April 2006 Pope Benedict XVI appointed him apostolic nuncio to Indonesia and titular Archbishop of Capreae.
+On 13 April 2006, Pope Benedict XVI appointed him apostolic nuncio to Indonesia and titular Archbishop of Capreae.
 He was consecrated bishop on 17 June, with Cardinal Angelo Sodano as principal consecrator.
-On 10 October 2006 he was appointed apostolic nuncio to East Timor in addition to his duties as nuncio to Indonesia.
+On 10 October 2006, he was appointed apostolic nuncio to East Timor in addition to his duties as nuncio to Indonesia.